bubba2k/formscript/README.md

 info "This program calculates the volume and surface area of a cylinder.";
 ```
 #### 2. `get` statement
-Prompts the user for a number and assigns it to the given variable.
-Eg:
+Prompts the user for a number and assigns it to the given variable, eg:
 ```py
 get "Height of the cylinder" h;
 ```